Chopper-233/Physics-AD/README.md

 ```bash
 cd scripts
 ```
 2. Find the scripts of the method you want to run.
-You may want to add a flag ```--obj``` in the script to specify the object you want to train or test.
+You may want to modify the flag ```--obj``` in the script to specify the object you want to train or test.
 3. For training:
 ```bash
 sh memae_trainer.sh